 If you like wine, then you might be interested to know that right at the end, this walk will take you past a vineyard.
 Could make a nice finish.

-For more detailed route information, check out my post about the Guildford to Westhumble walk.
+For more detailed route information, check out my guide about the walk from Guildford to Westhumble here.

 8) Westhumble to Merstham – Stage 3

 Start: Westhumble Finish: Merstham Distance: 10.8 miles Time: 4 hours Difficulty: Medium Type: Linear

 This walk features Box Hill, which I have already mentioned is arguably the most challenging hill in Surrey.
 Just like in the Box Hill circular route I mentioned earlier, you get it out the the way first.

 This walk has a lot of woodland, like the previous section of the North Downs Way, but it also has more views.
 I particularly enjoyed the views near the end around the Reigate area.

 The big negative of this walk though, is the roads.
 You are never that far from them, and for a section, you even walk quite near to the M25.
 It’s pretty aggressive, and I might suggest taking some headphones or something to listen to some music for this bit.

 I got quite injured on this walk, and really struggled to finish it.
 I was then plagued with this injury for some months after.
 As such, I’m not so fond of this one.